 Use painted marks, attached metal tags, other durable methods which do not degrade the finish of the piece, or low-stress type steel die stamps to identify and match mark pieces.
-If steel die stamps are used, they must be blunt nosed or interrupted dot dies, manufactured to produce impressions that are rounded at the bottom of the impression and do not exceed a depression of 0.030 inch and a maximum character height of 0.5 inch.
-Remark coated type markings as necessary to maintain continuity in traceability.
+If steel die stamps are used, they must be blunt nosed or interrupted dot dies, manufactured to produce impressions that are rounded at the bottom of the impression.
+Re-mark coated type markings as necessary to maintain continuity in traceability.